OscarGVelasco/LotOfCells/readme.md

 ### Parallelization

-For the proportion tests and the Montecarlo simulations we can use parallelization using `BiocParallel`:
+For the proportion tests and the Montecarlo simulations that we are going to introduce, we can use parallelization using `BiocParallel`:

 ```{r}
 # Set number of CPUs to use: